-Your 101 on getting freight trucking rates with just a few clicks
+Your 101 on getting freight rates with just a few clicks

 A freight quote is an estimate of what the cost of shipping will be based on the information you provide, including pickup and delivery location, date, and commodity type.
-The freight quote acts as an agreement between the shipper and the carrier or broker that they will try to service the freight at that rate.
-The best partners provide accurate, to-the-dollar freight quotes where the final invoice matches the initial quote.
+The freight quote is a rate that the shipper and carrier or broker agree to for a freight service.
+The best partners provide to-the-dollar freight quotes where the final invoice matches the initial quote.

 Online freight quote calculators help shippers get their freight moving, fast.
-Previously, businesses would have to call or email each of their carrier and broker partners to ask for quotes, wait for a response and then negotiate back and forth before landing on a reasonable rate.
-With the dawn of new logistics technologies, specifically digital freight networks and tech-enabled matching, many companies are now offering instant freight quotes online.
-These freight rates are calculated via computer algorithms, and give shippers a guaranteed, instantly bookable rate.
+Historically, and even still today, businesses would have to call or email each of their carrier and broker partners to ask for quotes, wait hours or even days for a response, and then negotiate back and forth before landing on a reasonable rate.
+With new logistics technologies, specifically digital freight networks and tech-enabled matching, many companies now offer instant freight quotes online.
+These freight rates are calculated via computer algorithms, giving shippers an instantly bookable rate that is guaranteed.

-Every provider has a different way of calculating the cost of freight, although they often use some combination of the date, weight and lane to determine a rate.
-According to MIT Supply Chain Management, traditional carriers price their bids based on a rudimentary cost-plus model.
-Digital freight networks like Convoy use machine learning (ML) to take a more comprehensive quote to generate accurate freight prices.
+Every provider has a different way of calculating the cost of freight, although they often use some combination of the date, weight, and lane to determine a rate.
+According to the MIT Center for Transportation & Logistics, traditional carriers price their bids based on a rudimentary cost-plus model.
+Digital freight networks like Convoy use machine learning (ML) to collect more comprehensive quotes and generate more accurate freight prices.

-Convoy’s machine learning models analyze millions of data points, including historical shipment records, real-time volume, capacity indicators, seasonality shifts, shipment time of day, macroeconomic factors, regional carrier density, carrier quality, and more.
-By using ML for freight pricing, Convoy is able to respond instantly to tender requests and generate rates that represent a fair, accurate reflection of the freight market.
+Convoy’s ML models analyze millions of data points, including historical shipment records, real-time volume, capacity indicators, seasonality shifts, shipment time of day, macroeconomic factors, regional carrier density, carrier quality, and more.
+By using ML for freight pricing, Convoy is able to instantly respond to tender requests and generate rates that represent a fair, accurate reflection of the freight market.

-Getting a freight quote is easy, most online freight calculators simply require you to enter the pickup and delivery location and date and will provide you with an instant quote.
-You can increase the accuracy of these quotes by adding additional information such as weight, commodity type and accessorials.
+Most online freight calculators ask you to enter the pickup and delivery location and date before providing you with an instant quote.
+You can increase the accuracy of these quotes by adding additional information such as weight, commodity type, and known accessorials.

 Many carriers and brokers now offer quotes through online freight calculators.
 While online quotes may show attractive prices up front, the final invoice may exceed the original online freight quote.
 Here are a few considerations for vetting whether the price you see is the price you’ll actually get.